 Quentin Tarantino is a master of cinema, with his movies both entertaining and celebrating the very medium he is so passionate about.

 You can see it in his 2019 movie Once Upon A Time in Hollywood.
 This is Tarantino at his finest.
 Mining the near past for stories that fit his want for movie nostalgia, and a little bit of ultra-violence.
 The result is a fantastic reinterpretation of the Manson murders, that's a heady mix of violence, comedy and nostalgia.

 Once Upon a Time in Hollywood is Tarantino’s ninth (and possibly penultimate) movie.
-In celebration, we take a look at Tarantino’s last eight movies and pick the best moment from each.
+Here we take a look at Tarantino’s nine movies and pick the best moment from each.

 The best Tarantino scenes

 If you are going to cast John Travolta in your movie, then you better get him to dance.
 And that’s exactly what Tarantino did in Pulp Fiction, hands down his ultimate masterpiece.
 The scene between Uma Thurman’s Mia Wallace and Travolta’s Vincent Vega is pure pop culture bliss.

 The whole thing is set in a diner called Jack Rabbit Slims, a barely recognisable Steve Buscemi serves them as a two-bit Buddy Holly (edit: we originally said Elvis and have scorned ourselves because of this), and a five-dollar shake is ordered.
 Then, You Never Can Tell by Chuck Berry comes on and they both dance, and it’s fantastic.
 In a movie (literally) punctured with violence and vicious moments, this is a wonderful respite before all hell breaks loose.

 2. What do you mean you don’t tip?